komali2809/Digital-Forensics-Case-Study/README.md

 This project compares hash values of an original PDF file and a slightly modified PDF file using different forensic tools and hashing algorithms.

 ## Files Included
-- code1hash.pdf – Original PDF file
+- original_document.pdf – Original PDF file
-- code1_modified.pdf – Modified version of the PDF
+- modified_document.pdf – Modified version of the PDF
 - hash_results.txt – Hash values generated using MD5, SHA-1, and SHA-256

 ## Tools Used